Other Pro Bono Opportunities

-- Economic Security: Assists clients to secure public benefits and eliminate the barriers to employment and self-sufficiency.
+- Economic Security: Assisting clients secure public benefits and eliminate the barriers to employment and self-sufficiency

 BayLegal incorporates attorneys and volunteers throughout its work, including volunteers who work directly in one of its offices or clinics or who provide assistance to BayLegal clients through existing pro bono programs.
 They provide training and ongoing mentorship to all volunteers along with primary malpractice insurance.

 Attorneys interested in volunteering Pro Bono with BayLegal should submit a copy of their resume and Pro Bono application to .
 The application can be found here.
 Thank you!

 CCSLS is a private, non-profit agency that provides free legal services to seniors 60 years of age and older.
 Its services cover civil legal matters such as housing, income maintenance, elder abuse, and consumer protection.

 CCSLS seeks to provide the broadest possible access to its services in order to resolve legal problems that adversely affect basic needs associated with advancing age.
 They give priority to cases in those areas of law particularly relevant to the needs of the elderly and not otherwise addressed by other legal services programs.